Risk and Reward

 I find myself standing on the South Eastern tip of Iceland looking out across a bay beyond which the North Atlantic extends into the Norwegian Sea.
 The Sun is low, mesmerising colours fill the horizon and the water appears still as glass.
 Nature had conspired to offer me this incredible environment within which I contemplate the adventure I am about to embark upon, a timeless hour here spent immersed in my surroundings and processing the combination of excitement and fear that seize me.

-My name is Geoff Harper also known as The Unchained Cyclist and this is the story of Unchained Iceland, a Fatbike Expedition of Icelands Southern Coast traversing the beaches from East to West on my 9:zero:7 Fatbike with Gates Carbon Drive and NuVinci® N360™ Continually Variable Transmission.
+My name is Geoff Harper and this is the story of Unchained Iceland, a Fatbike Expedition of Icelands Southern Coast traversing the beaches from East to West on my 9:zero:7 Fatbike with Gates Carbon Drive and NuVinci® N360™ Continually Variable Transmission.

 This original expedition is an amalgamation of my passion for adventure, love of fatbiking and curiosity about the Land of Fire a Ice where I borrow heavily from experience gained mountaineering at high altitude.